Article · Career & Future

 You need resilience, flexibility, and curiosity because industries change quickly, and people who keep learning are more likely to succeed.

-You need leadership and social influence because good ideas only create impact when they are communicated clearly and taken seriously by others.
+You need leadership and social influence because good ideas only create impact when communicated clearly and taken seriously by others.

-Finally, you need environmental awareness because companies are now judged not only by profit, but also by how responsibly they operate.
+You need environmental awareness because companies are now judged not only by profit, but by how responsibly they operate.

 Why one skill stands out